American Library in Paris Writer-in-Residence

 In addition to teaching and writing, Nguyen also serves as culture critic-at-large for The Los Angeles Times and is co-director of the Diasporic Vietnamese Artists Network (DVAN) which stages film and literary festivals and events that center around the voices of Vietnamese in the diaspora.

-Nguyen will talk about his edited collection of essays The Displaced: Refugee Writers on Refugee Lives on Wednesday 4 July at 19h30.
-He will also lead two masterclass workshops on Sunday 8 July (full) and 15 July at 15h00.
+Nguyen presented his edited collection of essays The Displaced: Refugee Writers on Refugee Lives on Wednesday 4 July at 19h30 2018.
+He also led two masterclass workshops.